 Are confident TV presenters really confident?

 Confident tv presenters seem to have great jobs.
-I believe they come across confident and passionate whilst talking in front of the camera.
+We believe they come across confident and passionate whilst talking in front of the camera.
 I wonder- are they?
-We will look at top tips for how to be a presenter and find confidence.
+We will look at top tips for how to be a presenter and find confidence and be one of the confident tv presenters.
 We will also look into the phycology of nerves and how it affects us.

 Research can be useful for confident TV presenters